nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 ### Some notes on terminology

 HPC terminology can be confusing because different terms sometimes refer to the same thing.
-Nextflow refers to individual steps in a workflow as a "process."
-Sometimes, process steps spawned by Nextflow are also described as "tasks."
+Nextflow refers to individual steps in a workflow as a "process".
+Sometimes, process steps spawned by Nextflow are also described as "tasks".
 When Nextflow processes are dispatched to an HPC workload manager, however, each process is managed as a "job" in the context of the workload manager.

 HPC workload managers are sometimes referred to as schedulers.
 In this text, we use the terms HPC workload manager, workload manager, and scheduler interchangeably.